nandhakumar2611/mindx-inventory-docs/docs/items/other-actions.md

 - Select the checkbox next to the item to mark it for deletion.
 - Click the **Delete** button at the bottom of the page.

+!!!
+Note

-Note: Ensure that the item is not actively being used in transactions.
+      Ensure that the item is not actively being used in transactions.
 If the item is still associated with sales or purchase records, you may need to update or archive those records before proceeding with deletion.

 ## **Export Items**